AndyEveritt/DuetScreen-MACH26/docs/DEVELOPMENT.md

 - The `translations` field is a dictionary of key-value pairs where the key is the identifier used in the code and the value is the translation.
 - The language file must be named using the [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) format.
 For example, `en-GB.json` for English (UK) or `fr-FR.json` for French (France).
 - To add a new language, create a new JSON file in the `assets/i18n/` directory with the appropriate structure and name.
+- Translation keys support nesting using objects of arbitrary depth.
+For example, the key `parent_key.child_key` can be used to access the translation for `child_key` under `parent_key`.
 - Some translations may include formatting placeholders.
 The [fmt](https://github.com/fmtlib/fmt) library is used for string formatting.
 A good reference for the formatting syntax can be found [here](https://hackingcpp.com/cpp/libs/fmt.html).
   - The [en-GB.json](../assets/i18n/en-GB.json) file contains the reference implementation for all formatting placeholders.
 If the order of the placeholders needs to be changed for a specific language, this can be done by changing the order of the placeholders in the translation string and adding the appropriate index to the placeholder.
   ```json